 What happens at retirement?

 At retirement the pension fund is used to provide a pension income, either by purchasing an annuity or by drawing down an income from the pension fund.
-The drawdown route is normally reserved for pension funds larger than £100,000.
+Find out more about options for taking your pension.

 Retirement income can be joint life, single life, level or increasing.
 There can also be a guarantee, which means if the annuitant dies within the guarantee period (typically five or ten years) the balance of the income payments are paid out as a lump sum.